Tips for Getting Better Sleep

 This should be common sense, but I've met people who drink 12 cans of Pepsi a day and wonder why they have trouble falling asleep.

-If you don't get enough sleep, drinking a cup of coffee will help you feel more awake.
-But so would seeing a big lion running towards you!
-This is because we all have energy reserves inside of us that are intended for emergency situations, and what caffeine and other stimulants do is tap into these reserves and allow them to be used for non-emergency purposes.
-(And doing this repeatedly taxes our bodies and can result in premature aging and even premature death!)
+If you don't get enough sleep, drinking a cup of coffee will help you feel more awake, but so would seeing a big lion running towards you!
+This is because we all have energy reserves inside of us that are intended for emergency situations, and what caffeine and other stimulants do is tap into these reserves and allow them to be used for non-emergency purposes, and doing this repeatedly taxes our bodies and can result in premature aging and even premature death!

-I've met people with unhealthy work schedules who drink so many "energy drinks" that it is literally their main source of calories for the day, and no amount of money is worth the toll that living that way will have on your long-term health.
+I've met people with unhealthy work schedules who drink so many "energy drinks" that it is literally their main source of calories for the day, and no amount of money is worth the toll that living this way will have on your long-term health.

-Also try to avoid other forms of stimulation (like TV screens, computer screens, and phone screens) shortly before you go to sleep.
-And ideally, spend the last hour or so before you go to sleep engaging in more calming activities (like reading, writing, and meditating) that will help you wind down, relax, and want to go to sleep.
+Also try to avoid other forms of stimulation (like TV screens, computer screens, and phone screens) shortly before you go to sleep, and ideally, spend the last hour or so before you go to sleep engaging in more calming activities (like reading, writing, and meditating) that will help you wind down, relax, and want to go to sleep.

 5. STOP EATING AT LEAST A FEW HOURS BEFORE BED